You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

 If you’re aged 25 or older, you’ll be mailed a P2 driver licence.

-Access Canberra will give you a temporary licence which you can use until your physical card arrives, which can take up to 21 business days.
+Access Canberra will give you a temporary licence.
+You can use this until your physical card arrives.
+This can take up to 21 business days.

 Read about licence classes and conditions.